A dairy free Chicken Tikka Masala made at home!

 A favorite of our pre-allergy days!
-It was a sad day when I knew my favorite Chicken Tikka Masala was a big fat NO for my dairy hating body!
+It was a sad day when I knew my favorite Chicken Tikka Masala was a big fat NO for my dairy hating body (thankfully with all my healing work, that is no longer the case!)!
 And while I have tried many recipes that were good in their own right, none of them reminded me of the dish my husband and I loved.

 I checked out a book from the library, Entice w/ Spice, and discovered the inspiration for this recipe.
 Of course I played with the ingredients, and had to make it dairy free.
 But the end result is something we have made several times now, accompanied by my fermented rice and lentil flat-breads, aka dosas.
 A post hopefully one day on those lovely crunchy additions too!